equalsraf/neovim-qt/README.md

 A crapload of them

 * Error checking (start with the QIODevice related errros)
-* Function call errors are not being handled ATM
 * Deep check QVariants before starting to serialized them
 * We can be more pedantic about argcount in startRequest
 * I currently do not implement synchronous calls, I suppose it would be possible to generate more code to do it using QEventLoop
-* Start considering testing ...
 * Make it pretty, i.e. hide msgpack internals, PIMPL the NeovimConnector/Function class, etc
-* Add some cmake rules to call the lua generator